TAP deficiency syndrome

 725136003 – Immunodeficiency by defective expression of human leukocyte antigen class 1

-- Chronic granulomatous disease (CGD) can also present with cutaneous and respiratory granulomatous inflammation, and affected individuals have increased susceptibility to infection with catalase positive organisms.
+- (CGD) can also present with cutaneous and respiratory granulomatous inflammation, and affected individuals have increased susceptibility to infection with catalase positive organisms.
 An abnormal dihydrorhodamine test or nitroblue tetrazolium dye reduction test can be used to diagnose this condition.

-- Common variable immunodeficiency (CVID) involves defective B cell differentiation and subsequent decreased plasma cell formation and immunoglobulin synthesis.
+- (CVID) involves defective B cell differentiation and subsequent decreased plasma cell formation and immunoglobulin synthesis.
 CVID can also present with recurrent bacterial respiratory and cutaneous infections.
 Flow cytometry for HLA expression and serum electrophoresis can be used to differentiate this condition.

-- Leukocyte adhesion deficiency type 1 – Omphalitis, delayed separation of the umbilical cord stump at birth, recurrent otitis media, perirectal abscesses, bacterial sepsis, and necrotizing ulcers resembling pyoderma gangrenosum.
+- – Omphalitis, delayed separation of the umbilical cord stump at birth, recurrent otitis media, perirectal abscesses, bacterial sepsis, and necrotizing ulcers resembling pyoderma gangrenosum.

-- Cystic fibrosis – Sweat chloride concentration would not be elevated in TAP deficiency syndrome and can be used to differentiate this condition.
+- – Sweat chloride concentration would not be elevated in TAP deficiency syndrome and can be used to differentiate this condition.